 Clearing and Grubbing.
 The entire area of the right-of-way required to be graded in accordance with the standard cross section shall be cleared of trees, stumps, brush, roots, large

 rocks, ledge and other unsuitable materials, except that trees suitable for street trees shall be left standing as directed by the designated engineer.
-Top soil shall be stripped and stockpiled for future use on the site as shown on the construction plan or in other locations approved by the designated engineer.
-No top soil shall be removed from the site without approval of the Commission subject to the finding by the designated engineer that such material can not be productively used on the site.
+Topsoil shall be stripped and stockpiled for future use on the site as shown on the construction plan or in other locations approved by the designated engineer.
+No topsoil shall be removed from the site without approval of the Commission subject to the finding by the designated engineer that such material cannot be productively used on the site.

 The subgrade is that earthwork which is overlaid by the subbase.
 The fill or borrow material used for the subgrade will be subject to the approval of the designated engineer, no borrow material is to be taken from within the proposed street right of way.
 It shall be deposited in layers not to exceed twelve (12") inches in depth and rolled to compaction by a roller weighing not less than ten (10) tons until each layer is thoroughly consolidated, for the entire area of construction.
 Compaction tests shall be performed on the subgrade by an independent testing lab paid for by the applicant.
 All material shall be compacted to 95% standard proctor density.
 In cases of fill three feet (3") deep or greater, compaction tests may be required throughout.
 The number of tests and their locations shall be determined by the designated engineer.